abonello/project-1/README.md

 * artists wanting to collaborate on an art piece which include music or audio
 * someone looking for a conductor for an orchestra or a band.

-The plan is to have a single page website with a parallax background.
-The design should be responsive.

-### What does it do?
+#### What does it do?
-This website gives visitors information about my various activities related to myself as an active independent musician.
+This website gives visitors information about my various activities related to myself as an active musician.
 It is targeted at potential clients who would like to use my services as a composer/sound desgner, conductor, performer or teacher.
 Visitors have the ability to contact me by using a contact form.
-(Note: the contact form in this project is not functional as it is beyond the scope of this project to develop a back end.)

-### How does it work
+#### How does it work
 The website is planned as a single page site.
 Each section is well separated from the others so that the material is distinct.
 Extra information can be accessed through more information buttons.

 The menus will scroll up and down so that the user will know that they are still on the same page rather than taken to a different page.
-This helps the users to keep trakc of where they are.
+This helps the users to keep track of where they are.

-### Features
+### **Scope**
-    * read information about my activites
-    * portfolio of compositions
-    * menu system
-    * contact

-**Scope** - (based on information from the strategy plane) Which features will be include in the design?
+*(based on information from the strategy plane) Which features will be include in the design?
 Which features are in and which is out (at least for now)?
-Minimum Viable Product
+Minimum Viable Product*

 * User Tasks - A User Story is used to describe a number of tasks that may be completed in an any order in pursuit of a general goal.